x789/xonox/source/README.md

 ```

 ## Configuration File
-`xonox` writes its configuration and station-list to a file called `xonox.conf` inside the user's home directory.
-For know, there is no way to configure that location.
+By default, `xonox` writes its configuration and station-list to a file called `xonox.conf` inside the user's home directory.
+If this causes problems on your system, you can specify the storage directory using the `--config-dir` parameter.

 ## Missing Features